couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

 Most of the time though, you need the document content that refers to a specific key (here, the document ID).
 The good news is that the SDK takes care of that for you.
-All map functions (not reduced) contain the document id implictly, so if you set `setIncludeDocs(true)` on the Query object, the SDK will do a `get` fetch underneath to load the full document for you on the fly.
-So instead of the problematic snippet shown above, here is the proper way:
+All map functions (not reduced) contain the document id implicitly, so if you set `setIncludeDocs(true)` on the Query object, the SDK will do a `get` fetch underneath to load the full document for you on the fly.
+So instead of the problematic snippet shown previously, here is the proper way:

 ```javascript
 function (doc, meta) {